felix-gradr/LLM-test/goal.md

 Human work is far more expensive than LLM work, so keep human work as a last resort.

 It is up to you to decide how to communicate with the human.

+To only available model is o3, the costs are:
+$2 - 1M input tokens
+$8 - 1M output tokens

+You do not have to worry too much about costs, but it could be useful to keep track of costs